 - 9.5.
-We support our managers/supervisors and leaders to listen to the issue you raise and take action to resolve it wherever possible.
+We support our managers/supervisors to listen to the issue you raise and take action to resolve it wherever possible.
 In most cases, it's important that this opportunity is fully explored, which may be with facilitated conversations and/or mediation. - 9.6.
-Where a fact-finding investigation is needed, this will be commissioned by the Executive Lead for FTSU together with the senior leader responsible for the relevant area.
+Where a fact-finding investigation is needed, this will be commissioned by the senior lead responsible for FTSU together with an Executive Director or a senior manager responsible for the relevant area.
 It will be objective and conducted by someone who is suitably independent (this might be someone outside the organisation or from a different part of the organisation, trained in investigations.
 It will not be the FTSU Guardian).
 It will reach a conclusion within a reasonable timescale (which we will notify you of), and a report will be produced that identifies any issues to prevent problems recurring.
 There is a Frequently Asked Questions section at Appendix 3 which sets out additional information on investigations. - 9.7.
 Any employment issues that have implications for you/your capability or conduct identified during the investigation will be considered separately.